 Like CBD, CBG, and CBN, CBC is non-intoxicating.
 While its effects may feel similar to CBD when ingested, CBC has a unique chemical structure and exerts different effects.
 Although research on CBC is limited, early studies suggest that it may have potential anti-cancer, neurological health, and analgesic benefits.
 As an antibiotic, it’s been shown to help with infections that are resistant to other treatments, and may help protect the brain from neurodegenerative conditions like Alzheimer’s.
 It has also been shown to be an antidepressant, have anti-cancer benefits, and even help fight acne.

 Like CBD, CBG, and CBN, CBC is considered to be non-intoxicating, which means that it won’t make you feel high.
 Like most non-intoxicating cannabinoids, CBC feels like CBD when you ingest it, but this cannabinoid has a significantly different chemical structure compared to CBD and exerts widely different effects.

 Very little research into CBC has been conducted so far, but the available studies on CBC have convinced scientists that it’s worth investigating this cannabinoid’s potential cancer-fighting and pain-reducing qualities in further detail.
-Researchers also believe that CBC might be beneficial for your overall neurological health.
+Researchers also believe that CBC may be beneficial for your overall neurological health.

 Potential Cancer Benefits